stefanofa/awesome/TOPICS.md

 ## digital-products

-*   [polarsource/polar](https://github.com/polarsource/polar) - An open source Merchant of Record.
+*   [polarsource/polar](https://github.com/polarsource/polar) - An open source engine for your digital products.
 Sell SaaS and digital products in minutes.

 ## fastapi

-*   [polarsource/polar](https://github.com/polarsource/polar) - An open source Merchant of Record.
+*   [polarsource/polar](https://github.com/polarsource/polar) - An open source engine for your digital products.
 Sell SaaS and digital products in minutes.

 ## lemon-squeezy

-*   [polarsource/polar](https://github.com/polarsource/polar) - An open source Merchant of Record.
+*   [polarsource/polar](https://github.com/polarsource/polar) - An open source engine for your digital products.
 Sell SaaS and digital products in minutes.

 ## merchant-of-record

-*   [polarsource/polar](https://github.com/polarsource/polar) - An open source Merchant of Record.
+*   [polarsource/polar](https://github.com/polarsource/polar) - An open source engine for your digital products.
 Sell SaaS and digital products in minutes.

 ## mor

-*   [polarsource/polar](https://github.com/polarsource/polar) - An open source Merchant of Record.
+*   [polarsource/polar](https://github.com/polarsource/polar) - An open source engine for your digital products.
 Sell SaaS and digital products in minutes.

 ## paddle

-*   [polarsource/polar](https://github.com/polarsource/polar) - An open source Merchant of Record.
+*   [polarsource/polar](https://github.com/polarsource/polar) - An open source engine for your digital products.
 Sell SaaS and digital products in minutes.

 ## payments

-*   [polarsource/polar](https://github.com/polarsource/polar) - An open source Merchant of Record.
+*   [polarsource/polar](https://github.com/polarsource/polar) - An open source engine for your digital products.
 Sell SaaS and digital products in minutes.

 *   [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An open source payments switch written in Rust to make payments fast, reliable and affordable